 This blog will investigate project objectives.
 What is the aim of a project?
-What are project objectives?
+Are project objectives clear?
 What are SMART objectives?

-Starting with the overall project aims, backed by a business case, we will examine the overall project Time, Cost, and Functionality objectives before looking at lower level SMART objectives.
+Starting with the overall project aims, backed by a business case, we will examine the overall project Time, Cost, and Functionality objectives.
+Then look at lower level SMART objectives.

 Here is a short video clip on the subject.